“It seems like bruises are part of life’s gift package to us.”

 Dancers are some of the most talented people I know.
 Their gracefulness can be seen both on and off the stage.
 A dancer’s training is far from easy.
 By choosing to become dancers they have made a decision to absorb pain.
 Their toes and feet are blistered and bruised; they take constant abuse.
-Some must live with chronic tendonitis.
-Their feet bleed sometimes, and pain is their constant companion.
+Some choose to live with chronic tendonitis.
+Their feet bleed sometimes, and pain is their constant companion, but they still choose to dance.

 Two things to consider.

 - They choose to dance.
-Dancers have an iron-will and an elegant grace.
-I suppose that is why they can dance.
+Dancers must operate with an iron-will and an elegant grace.
+I suppose that is why they can dance the way the do.
+They have painfully blended the two.

 - The scars and bruises often become “badges of honor.”
-And they wouldn’t have it any other way.
 They would rather dance in pain, than not to dance at all.

 I prayed.
 I groaned, and I prayed again.
-My sense of being totally lost was beyond comprehension.
+My sense of being totally lost in sad, dark thoughts was beyond comprehension.
 Dear reader, this was something quite real, and you must become aware of these things.
 Some of your friends are suffering, and it is often a hellish and desperate depression.

-To my Christian friends. in, I believe Jesus died for all my sins.
-He has forgiven me of much evil, I know that will live for eternity (with you).
+I believe Jesus died for all my sins.
+He has forgiven me of much evil, I know that will live for eternity.
 But mental illness is real, and like other illnesses it seldom is caused by evil or Satan.
 We would never say that diabetics are that way because of the enemy.
 Now the dark one will surely exploit it, but I think you give him far too much credit if you suggest he was able to initiate it.
 Satan just doesn’t have the spiritual “voltage.”

-So, inspired by my dancing friends, and the Holy Spirit– I will make the choice to dance again.
+I refuse to hide my mental bruises from those who share in my issue.
+I will make the choice to dance again.
 I’m pretty bruised, but I will try to ignore the pain.
 I would exult in my God, walk in His love, “leaping with joy like calves let out to pasture” (Malachi 4:2.)

 “A bruised reed he will not break, and a smoldering wick he will not snuff out, till he has brought justice through to victory.”